 It is a much better plan to avoid the cost and delay of the Court of Protection: it certainly has its’ uses, but can be incredibly frustrating – just Google it.
 That is the aim of this whole site to persuade everyone over 18 how vitally important Lasting Powers of Attorney are.

 Ivan Maddocks said his family feel powerless after their experiences of the court system.
 His sister Wanda is the first person known to be imprisoned by the CoP.”
 Daily Mail.

 Who will the Court of Protection appoint as a deputy?

 Ideally, it should be a relative or close friend if the Court considers the person applying to be suitable.
 In the event that several people wish to be appointed, or argue that the applicants are unsuited, then things can get very complex and expensive.
-It is also more likely that the Court of Protection will appoint a professional deputy if the family are argumentative.
+It is also more likely that the Court Protection will appoint a professional deputy if the family is argumentative.
 And Social Services are always likely to be quick off the mark as they then get paid for their time.
 Deputies must be over 18 and they cannot be bankrupts (much better to make your own choice of who will look after you in advance with Lasting Powers of Attorney!)

 Types of Court of Protection deputy.

 • Property and financial affairs deputies. • Health and Welfare deputies.
 The deputyship may be shared by more than 1 person.
 The CoP seems to be much less keen to appoint Health and Welfare deputies.